KevinJump/DoStuffWithUmbraco/readme.md

 to do/explain/remember while developing sites and packages for Umbraco, its by no means complete, but hopefully it's helpful.

+On the whole these are minimal implimentations of things - more of a jumping off point then a complete reference.

 # Snippets
 - [Migrations](/Src/DoStuff.Core/Migrations)
 - [Custom Sections](/Src/DoStuff.Core/Sections)